Johan Ferner

-Johan Martin Ferner (né Johan Martin Jacobsen; 22 July 1927 – 24 January 2015) was a Norwegian sailor and Olympic medalist.
-He won a silver medal in the 6 metre class with the boat Elisabeth X at the 1952 Summer Olympics in Helsinki, together with Finn Ferner (his brother), Erik Heiberg, Tor Arneberg and Carl Mortensen.
-He was married to Princess Astrid, the sister of King Harald V of Norway and Princess Ragnhild.
+Johan Martin Ferner (22 July 1927 – 24 January 2015) was a Norwegian sailor and Olympic medalist.
+He won a silver medal in sailing at the 1952 Summer Olympics in Helsinki.
+He was married to Princess Astrid of Norway.

-Early life
+Early life and career

-Ferner was born on 22 July 1927 in Asker.

-He was the son of master tailor Ferner Jacobsen (1884–1964), who established a department store in Oslo, and his wife, Ragnhild Olsen (1889–1966).
-He inherited the department store in 1964.
-Ferner was originally his father's given name and was adopted as a family name by Johan Martin Ferner and his siblings.
+Johan Martin Jacobsen was born on 22 July 1927 in Oslo, the son of master tailor Ferner Jacobsen (1884–1964) and his wife, Ragnhild Olsen (1889–1966).
 His grandfather was maritime pilot Johan Martin Jacobsen (1850–1907) from Tjøme, son of blacksmith Jacob Andreas Knudsen (1819–1868).
+His family adopted their father's given name, Ferner, as their family name.

+He studied business in Norway, at the London Polytechnic Institution and Bradford Technical College in England and at the University of Lyon in France.
+At his father's death in 1964, he and his brother, Finn Ferner, took over the management of the family clothing company, Ferner Jacobsen.

+Olympic sailing

+At the 1952 Summer Olympics in Helsinki, Ferner won the silver medal in sailing in the 6 metre class with the boat Elisabeth X, together with his brother Finn Ferner, Erik Heiberg, Tor Arneberg and Carl Mortensen.

-Personal life
+Personal life and death

 Firstly, on 20 January 1953, Johan Ferner married artist Ingeborg 'Bitte' Hesselberg-Meyer (later Rostad; 1931–1997).
 They divorced in 1956.
-He then remarried at Asker Church outside Oslo on 12 January 1961 to Princess Astrid of Norway, the second daughter of King Olav V of Norway and Princess Märtha of Sweden.
+He then remarried at Asker Church on 12 January 1961 to Princess Astrid of Norway (1932–2026), the second daughter of King Olav V of Norway and Princess Märtha of Sweden.

+Ferner died on 24 January 2015 at the National Hospital in Oslo, at the age of 87.